Big Hollow Water Quality Project

 By the end of 2022, the Nine-Element Plan was approved by the EPA, making the lake eligible for federal funding through the Clean Water Act as well as other local, state, and federal programs.
 Once funding became available, the partners worked together to hire a watershed coordinator to oversee conservation work in the watershed and to connect landowners with the resources they need to apply those conservation practices.

-Frank Boyer was hired as the Watershed Coordinator in March of 2023.
+Tom Brockett was hired as the Watershed Coordinator in July of 2024.

 How You Can Help